Originally posted 2017-01-10 09:41:40.

-Blanchard identified ‘Gender Dysphoria’ (GD), as the stimulus for a perceived need to fully transition.
+Blanchard identified Gender Dysphoria as the stimulus for a man’s perceived need to appear to be a woman.
 This he described as an overwhelming sense of discomfort with the ‘gender presentation’ society considered ‘normal’ for one’s birth genitalia.
 Here, Blanchard was simplistic.
-GD does appear to factor into the need for transition, but it is clear that it is not quite the same for the two types.
-For AGPs it devolves to a loathing of their male organs and features, while for HSTS it’s about being more realistic women in order to attract male partners.
+Gender Dysphoria does appear to factor into the need for transition, but it is clear that it is not quite the same for the two types.
+For transvestites it devolves to a loathing of their male organs and features, while for transsexuals it’s about being more realistic women in order to attract heterosexual male partners.

 It does, however, leave open the question: what provokes autogynephilia?

-HSTS are feminine
+Transsexuals are feminine

-almost impossible for them; they could never be mistaken for a straight ‘alpha male’.
-Their choice is to be seen by the culture around them as effeminate gay beta males or as beautiful women.
-With great enthusiasm, they adopt the latter.
+almost impossible for them; they could never be mistaken for a man.
+Their choice is to be seen by the culture around them as effeminate homosexuals or as beautiful women.
+With great enthusiasm, transsexuals adopt the latter.

 Most researchers either ignored or struggled with this until recently.
 Dr Charles Moser, for example, suggested that androphobia (hatred of masculinity) might be the root, but this would not explain the 20% or so of pseudo-bisexuals who do pursue sex with men.
 However, he was on the right track.

-HSTS do not hate their genitalia.
-In fact they really enjoy the sensations they get from them and will encourage their partners to stimulate them.
+Transsexuals do not hate their genitalia.
+In fact they may enjoy the sensations they get from them, in the same way as other males do.
 (What they will not usually do is play a masculine, penetrative role in sex.)
-For an HSTS, GRS is cosmetic.
+For a transsexual, vaginoplasty is cosmetic.
 It’s like a nose job: it makes a more convincingly beautiful woman who then has a larger pool of available straight male partners.
-HSTS are not fools; they know that most straight men reject penises.
-Remodelling their own into a facsimile of a vagina is designed simply to make them more attractive to these men.
+Transsexuals are not fools; they know that most heterosexual men reject penises.
+Remodelling their own into a facsimile of a vagina is designed to make them more attractive to these men.

-In recent years, AGP activists have tried to establish the use of the word ‘transgender’, but this is a political ruse.
+In recent years, transvestite activists have tried to establish the use of the word ‘transgender’, but this is a political ruse.
 In the first place, the word has no scientific meaning, because science does not agree on what ‘gender’ is.
 Many consider that it is just a social construct, a set of behaviours and responses that are taught in childhood.

 Femininity, for these men, is therefore the absence of masculinity.
 It has no positive qualities in and of itself.
 It is merely that which is left, when masculinity has been erased.
-Theirs is a crass parody of femininity: literally, a man’s notion of what ‘being a woman’ might be.
+Their’s is a crass parody of femininity: literally, a man’s notion of what ‘being a woman’ might be.

-AGPs have none of this.
+Transvestites have none of this.
 Put simply, a man with a beard wearing a dress is a man with a beard wearing a dress.
 Gender is more than just a nice print frock and some lipstick; these men are not ‘transgender’.
 So what are they?
 They are men in women’s clothing: transvestites.

 A moment’s thought should tell you that men who feel that appearing to be a woman is the gravest insult they can attract to themselves — as masochists — must be profoundly misogynistic.
 Like all masochists, they gain sexual release from that action which they find most demeaning.
-For some it is to be whipped and tortured and for others to eat faeces; but for AGPs it is to pretend to be women.
+For some it is to be whipped and tortured and for others to eat faeces; but for a transvestite it is to pretend to be women.

 We should stop, at once, using the word ‘transgender’.
 It is a meaningless term that actively demeans women and transsexuals in order to bolster the masturbatory fantasy of fetishistic men.
 We should deny them this blatant misogyny.
 They are transvestites.